Antony-Thornton/MS2---Memory-Game/README.md

 ### 4.2.5 User testing and feedback
 Jo - A work colleague tested the game on an iPhone 8 and successfully completed the game.
 She mentioned that scrolling on a mobile is a bit clunky but not sure how she would fix it.

 Dani - My partner tested the game and it works.
 She also sent an email successfully via the form.
+She found 2 bugs.
+7 and 8.

 ## 4.3 Build in Progress Bugs